APLMOOC/APLMOOC/docs/course/ch1/part2.md

 In the same way that a full stop (`.`) decorates a number (`3.14159`) to show that it has a decimal part, the negative sign (`¯`) decorates a number (`¯1337`) to show that it's negative.

+!!! info "Functions"

+      In APL, **functions** take in **arguments** and produce **results**.

+      ---

+      Most APL symbols are **functions**.
+You will get familiar with them in the next chapters.

+      Functions can have **arguments** to their left and right.

+      - If a function has **both left and right arguments**, it is called dyadic (di = two).
+      - If a function has **only one argument on the right**, it is called monadic (mono = one).
+      - If a function doesn't take arguments (quite rare!), it is called niladic (nil = zero).

+      Functions with only one argument on the left do not exist in APL.

+      **Results** are what a function "spits out".
+      You can imagine the result of the function replacing the function after its execution is done, just like in any other programming language.
+      There are also functions that do not return any results.

 ---

 Multiplication should work just as intuitively.